Timeline for the day of the September 11 attacks: 10:00 a.m.

 Several long-distance videos of the collapse, such as CNN, were able to notice that, after the cloud of dust had partially cleared away, a portion of the building was still standing.
 It appeared to be the lower half of the northwest corner column of the North Tower, which, like a spire, grew larger and had more structure still standing near the bottom.
 The portion rose to a fairly good height considering the collapse around it, as it appeared to rise nearly forty stories off the ground.
 This piece remained standing for a few seconds after the initial collapse before it also came down.
 The debris cloud from the North Tower's collapse is also significantly larger and more far-reaching than that of the South Tower's, due to dust from that collapse being kicked up as the North Tower fell.

 10:31: NORAD first communicates the Vice President's shootdown authority to NEADS.

 10:35: Air Force One, carrying the President, turns for Barksdale Air Force Base in Bossier City, Louisiana.

 10:37: Associated Press reports that officials at the Somerset County Airport confirm that a large plane has crashed in western Pennsylvania.
 CNN's Aaron Brown passes along reports that a 747 is "down" in Pennsylvania.
 He stresses these reports are unconfirmed.
 He also, in the confusion, reports another plane heading for the Pentagon.
 The Mall of America in Bloomington, Minnesota, is evacuated and closed.
 New York City's 1010 WINS relays a report that the U.S. State Department headquarters in Washington, D.C. has been attacked by a car bomb.
 This is later reported to be false.

 10:39: Another hijacked airliner is claimed to be headed for Washington, D.C.
 F-15s are scrambled and patrol the airspace above Washington, D.C. while other fighter jets sweep the airspace above New York City.
 They have orders, first issued by Vice President Cheney and later confirmed by President Bush, to shoot down any potentially dangerous planes that do not comply with orders given to them via radio.
 Eventually, the aircraft is revealed to be a medevac helicopter on its way to the Pentagon.

 10:41: NBC News confirms that a plane has "gone down" in Somerset County.
 The earlier unconfirmed statements about an incident at the State Department in Washington, D.C. are reported as false.

 10:43: CNN reports that a mass evacuation of Washington, D.C., and New York has been started.
 A few minutes later, New York mayor Rudy Giuliani orders an evacuation of Lower Manhattan.

-10:49: Fox News Channel is the first of the United States news networks to implement a news ticker at the bottom of its screen for supplementary information about the attacks.
+10:49: Fox News is the first of the United States news networks to implement a news ticker at the bottom of its screen for supplementary information about the attacks.
 CNN adds one at 11:11, and MSNBC adds one at approximately 2:00 p.m.
 All three cable networks have used a news ticker continuously in the years since, and many local television stations have followed suit.